Skip to content

 Day 7: Chimpanzee Trekking in Kyambura Gorge – Optional Evening Game Drive

-After breakfast, descend into the Kyambura Gorge for chimpanzee tracking.
+After breakfast, descend into the Kyambura Gorge for Uganda Chimpanzee Trekking Safaris.
 The lush, tropical rainforest within this sunken valley is home to a habituated group of chimpanzees.
 Enjoy the experience of watching them swing, play, and forage among the trees.
 Afterward, return to the lodge for lunch.
 You may choose to relax or join an optional evening game drive for another chance to spot the elusive leopards and nocturnal species of Queen Elizabeth National Park.

 Meals: Full Board